Chapter 9. Connection Points

 18};

-virtual methods are the standard IDispatch
+virtual methods are the standard IDispatch interface

-class now has the proper vtable
+methods.
+The IDispEventSimpleImpl class now has the proper vtable to support IDispatch.
+It cannot simply

-because the class needs to provide a specialized version of QueryInterface
+derive from IDispatch to obtain the vtable because the class needs to provide a specialized version of QueryInterface.

-The IDispEventSimpleImpl
+The IDispEventSimpleImpl class

-method so that each
+implements the _LocDEQueryInterface method so that each

 event sink is a separate COM identity from that of the deriving